zsparal/api-documentation/source/reference/oauth2/tokens.rst

    :method: GET
    :url: https://www.mollie.com/oauth2/tokens

-Authentication: :ref:`OAuth client credentials <oauth/overview>`
+Authentication: :doc:`OAuth client credentials </oauth/overview>`

-Exchange the auth code received at the :ref:`Authorize endpoint <oauth2/authorize>` for an actual access token, with which you can communicate with the Mollie API.
+Exchange the auth code received at the :doc:`Authorize endpoint </reference/oauth2/authorize>` for an actual access token, with which you can communicate with the Mollie API.

 Parameters
 ----------